 Clearleft is a place where collective values and behaviours are intrinsic to our way of working and continued success as a design studio.
 And moreso than any other company I've worked for or with, IMHO.
 When deciding on what to measure, and indeed what to ignore, we therefore felt it important to find a way to wrap up an expression of our values into the framework.

-On investigation, a number of overarching themes within these values felt appropriate to measure as core skills, namely Communication, Problem solving, and Empathy.
+A number of overarching themes within these values felt appropriate to measure as core skills, namely Communication, Problem solving, and Empathy.

 Participate and facilitate collaborative group activities and/or workshops with colleagues or clients.